morino-kumasan/comfyui-toml-prompt/README.md

 ### text

 _t is prompt.
-_v is variables for random choice
+_v is variables for random choice.
+_k is available keys for random choice.
+_w is weight for random choice with _k.

 ```
 # key _t is prompt